tremor-rs/tremor-rfcs/text/0000-binary-type.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-A quick search showed no decent alternative binary syntax to erlangs binary forms, however any other suggestions are welcome.
+There are no decent alternative binary syntax to erlangs binary forms we found as part of the research.

+Many C derived languages support encoding bytes in a string like form, this however doesn't offer anything near the capabilities we require.

 # Prior art
 [prior-art]: #prior-art

-This RFC is heavily inspired by the (erlang bit syntax)[https://erlang.org/doc/programming_examples/bit_syntax.html] .
+This RFC is heavily inspired by the (erlang bit syntax)[https://erlang.org/doc/programming_examples/bit_syntax.html].

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions